Honeywell International Inc at Wolfe Research Global Transportat

 Gregory Peter Lewis - Honeywell International Inc. - Senior VP & CFO

-Thank you.
-Yes.
-So I have just a couple of quick slides.
-You guys have seen our release.
-I mean as we
+Okay?
+Well, while that's coming up, it's feels like a year ago already, but it was maybe 10 days ago, we just did our Investor Day.
+So really happy to be here.
+So thanks for having us.

+It's an exciting time for Honeywell.
+We've talked about this before, the markets are continuing to be a pretty volatile place.
+The latest, of course, is the debt ceiling fund that's happening right now.
+But Honeywell continues to deliver

-Honeywell International Inc at Wolfe Research Global Transportation & Industrials Conference (Virtual) Transcript
+Honeywell International Inc at Wolfe Research Global Transportation & Industrials Conference Transcript

 |Access to All Earning Calls and Stock Analysis